taw00/dashcore-rpm/documentation/howto.deploy-and-configure-operating-system.md

 ## Further secure the operating system

-Review [Configure FirewallD and Fail2Ban on a Dash Masternode](https://github.com/taw00/dashcore-rpm/blob/master/documentation/howto.secure-your-dashcore-node.md).
+Review [Configure FirewallD and Fail2Ban on a Dash Node or Masternode](https://github.com/taw00/dashcore-rpm/blob/master/documentation/howto.dashcore-security.md).
 From experience, I can tell you that your node will be under regular attack.
 Make it more difficult for people.

 &nbsp;